-Free Skate & Moves in the Field Tests
+Free Skate & Moves in the Field Tests Singles and Skating Skill Tests

 If you passed figure tests prior to 10/1/79 or your most recent free skate tests prior to the establishment of moves in the field prerequisites (10/1/94 for standard-track tests and 9/1/02 for adult-track tests) you are not required to start over with the first moves in the field test.
 Your figure or free skate test level grandfathers you at the corresponding level for free skate and moves in the field.
 You may start testing at the next level higher or a lower level.
 See the Moves in the Field and Free Skate Test Grandfathering Chart for complete details.

 Adults may take pair tests on either (or both) the adult and standard-track test structure.
 The adult pair tests are divided into three classes: bronze, silver and gold.
-The standard pair tests are divided into six classes from pre-juvenile through senior.
+The standard pair tests are divided into six classes from pre-juvenile through gold.

 Ice Dance Tests